ibm-cloud-docs/assistant/deploy-phone.md

 ## Optimize your dialog for voice
 {: #deploy-phone-dialog}

+For the best customer experience, design your dialog with the capabilities of the phone integration in mind:

 - Do not include HTML elements in your dialog text responses.
-- The voice integration does not support chat transfers that are initiated with the *Connect to human agent* response type.
+- The phone integration does not support chat transfers that are initiated with the *Connect to human agent* response type.
 - You can include search skill response types in dialog nodes that the phone integration will read.
 The introductory message (*I searched my knowledge base* and so on), and then the body of only the first search result is read.

   Your search results must be short.
 Be sure to test the search results that are returned and curate the data collection that you use as necessary.